KarelZe/thesis/references/obsidian/❓Questions.md

-- differnence `ROOT` / `UNDERLYING_SYMBOL`?
+- Differences in accuracy for classical rules between the implementations exist.
+Do you assign classes randomly for trades that can not be classified with the classification rule? (`0` or `np.random.choice([-1, 1]`) How did you define "success rate"?
-- Differences in accuracy for classical rules.
-Do you assign classes randomly for trades that can not be classified with the quote rule?
-What floating point precision was used?
-Did you use different features?
+- How did you define "others" in table 9?
+Using special codes?
 - Could I please get the current stock price for moneyness to integrate them in my robustness checks?
-- Additional data e. g., sector of underlying instead of symbol and addditional option data e. g., $\Delta$.
-Symbol / root is somewhat problematic, as some are only in the train set or test set.
+- Symbol / root is somewhat problematic, as some are only in the train set or test set.
+Could still use root and rely on embedding or use special codes as features.
+Might be wise to use a more generic feature like sector instead.
 - Which offset was used?
+None?
 - Access to computing resources requires signature of chair.
 Can I apply?
-Also possible to server of chair?
+Also possible to access server of chair?
 See: https://www.scc.kit.edu/downloads/ISM/Accessform_bwUniCluster_DE_EN.pdf or  https://www.scc.kit.edu/downloads/ism/Accessform_courses_bwUniCluster_DE_EN.pdf

 ## Closed
 - What are the expectations I have to meet in order to reach $\geq 1.3$?